Natasa-C/Surgical-mask-detection/documentation.md

 #### [6.1.1] Parameters:
 - ```probability: True``` We need to compute probabilities in order to plot the precision-recall curve.
 To compute probabilities of possible outcomes for samples in X, the model needs to have probability information computed at training time: fit with attribute  `probability`  set to True.
 - ```C: 5 ```  Regularization parameter.
-The strength of the regularization is inversely proportional to C. Intuitively, larger C -> more wiggly,  smaller C -> less wiggly
+The strength of the regularization is inversely proportional to C. Intuitively, larger C -> more squiggly,  smaller C -> less squiggly
 - ```kernel: 'rbf'```
 - ```gamma: 0.001``` Kernel coefficient for ‘rbf’